ES-1085/f2025-ds1-project-gold/memo/memo.md

     ## Warning: Removed 120 rows containing missing values or values outside the scale range
     ## (`geom_point()`).

-During COVID-19, the percentage for students with IEP status is slightly lower than for students without IEP status in most categories, especially Cognitive, Literacy, Mathematics, and Physical.

-Post-COVID-19, the gap between the groups increases in every category except Physical, and the gap between the groups did not recover even after four post-pandemic academic years.
-This shows that COVID-19 impacted children with IEP status more.
+During the COVID-19 period, although overall performance was lower, the gap between students with IEP status and those without IEP status was relatively small across most categories, including Cognitive, Mathematics, Literacy, and Physical.
+After the pandemic, this gap widened.
+Students with IEP status showed larger decreases in Language, Cognitive, and Mathematics performance, while the Physical category remained more stable.
+Even four years after the pandemic, the performance gap between IEP and non-IEP students remains larger than it was during COVID-19.
+Overall, this graph suggests that children with IEP status were more affected by the pandemic and have not yet fully recovered.

 ### Plot 3: \_\_\_\_\_\_\_\_\_\_\_